 Some USB flash drives have a write protection switch on the side or bottom.
 The write protection switch is useful for keeping the contents of your drive safe from malware when you need to view them on a public computer.
 If your device has this switch, move it to the "Lock" position.
 This action effectively sets all files, and the device itself, to read-only mode.

 You can use the Windows DiskPart command-line utility to enable or disable read-only mode on your USB flash drive.

 - If you receive a User Account Control prompt asking you for permission to continue, click Yes.

 - At the DISKPART> prompt, type list disk and press Enter.

-From the size of the disk, you should be able to figure out which one is your USB flash drive.
+Use the size of the disk to determine which one is your USB flash drive.
 In this example, we know that Disk 1 is our USB flash drive because its size is listed as 14 GB.

 - Select your USB flash drive with the select disk command.
 In this example, we want to work with disk 1, so the command is select disk 1.

 - You can list the attributes of the disk with the command attributes disk.

 - To clear the read-only attribute (making the disk writable), use the command attributes disk clear readonly.